geethsenaviratne/portfolio/README.md

-# 🌐 Geeth SenaviratNE — Portfolio
+# 🌐 Geeth Senaviratne — Portfolio

 This is **portfolio website** built with **React + Vite**.